Axelrod-Python/Axelrod/docs/tutorials/getting_started/running_axelrods_first_tournament.rst

     First by Anonymous
     Random: 0.5

-We see that `TitForTat` does not in fact win this tournament. `TitForTat` typically does not win, possibly because our implementations differ from the original strategies as their code is not available.
+We see that `TitForTat` does not win.
+In fact `TitForTat` typically does not win this tournament, possibly because our implementations differ from the original strategies as their code is not available.

 We can plot the reported rank (from [Axelrod1980]_) versus the reproduced one::